Stake US

 Texas has a legal status of "legal" for sweepstakes casinos, while California has a status of "prohibited".
 One state allows sweepstakes casinos while the other has restrictions or prohibitions.

-Texas has 79 available sweepstakes casinos, while California has 79 options.
-Both states have the same number of available casinos.
+Texas has 228 available sweepstakes casinos, while California has 0 options.
+Texas offers more casino options.

 The minimum gambling age in Texas is 21 years old, while in California it's 21 years old.
 Both states have the same age requirement.